Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: EXPERIMENTS AND FINDINGS

-\textbf{Convergence Experiments.} To test this hypothesis, we train all the algorithms over a selection of datasets (see Table~1 in the supplementary) and plot the train triplet error with increasing number of epochs.
+To test this hypothesis, we train all the algorithms over a selection of datasets (see Table~1 in the supplementary) and plot the train triplet error with increasing number of epochs.
 The main objective of this experiment is to verify whether the non-convex approaches are able to achieve \textit{near zero} train triplet error which would indicate obtaining a globally optimal solution.
 Note that the loss functions used by different algorithms vary both in nature and in scale, therefore the train triplet error is used as a unifying metric for convergence.
-Train triplet error cannot be properly defined for active approaches and thus, we exclude them from the current experiment.
+Train triplet error cannot be meaningfully defined for active approaches since unlike passive methods, they query specific triplets from an oracle and are not provided a set of training triplets.
+Therefore, we exclude them from the current experiment.
 Figure~\ref{fig:convergence} depicts the train triplet error of eight OE methods on three datasets.
 The final value of the train triplet error after $500$ epochs is reported in the legend of each plot.
 As it is evident from plots, SOE is the only algorithm that consistently, across all the datasets, obtains the globally optimal solution, that is, attains nearly zero train triplet error.
 OENN, STE, and t-STE attain relatively small training error.
-Interestingly, even though the learning objective of OENN and SOE are near identical, we find that on MNIST, OENN indeed \textit{gets stuck in a local optimum} while SOE does not.
+Interestingly, even though the learning objective of OENN and SOE are near identical, we find that on MNIST, OENN indeed appears to \textit{get stuck in a local optimum} while SOE does not.
 We infer this since the train triplet error attained by OENN plateaus after around 200 epochs and remains high thereafter.
 In line with the rest of our experiments, CKL and the convex approach GNMDS attain high train triplet error.
 To conclude, most of the non-convex approaches to OE do not seem to suffer from local optima.
 In particular, given sufficiently many epochs and with an appropriate learning rate, the optimization of SOE always finds a globally optimal solution.
+Additional results from this experiment are provided in the Supplementary (Section \ref{sec:convergence_supp})